Pacuare River Rafting 4 Day Trip Details

 What to Bring:

-Long light pants, long sleeved t-shirt, strap sandals or closed-toed shoes, sweater, swimming suit, towel, sunscreen, appropriate basic luggage for a 2 night stay.
+Light pants and shorts, long sleeved t-shirt, strap sandals or closed-toed shoes, sweater, swimming suit, towel, raincoat, sunscreen, appropriate basic luggage for a 2 night stay.

 What this Tour Includes